*** 20th Anniversary: 2003 to 2023 ***

 Search for more possibilities.

-provide a wide range of electromagnetic sunlight wavelengths; some of which are harmful, and some are not.
+The sun surface temperatures create a wide range of electromagnetic sunlight wavelengths; some are harmful, some aren't.

 Radiant heat – what is the temperature of the sun?